fperezgonz/hyperkit/.junie/guidelines.md

 - Group related tests in the same class

 ### Test Methods
-- Add @DisplayName annotations to test methods, that succintly describe what is being tested
+- Add @DisplayName annotations to test methods, that succinctly describe what is being tested
 - Follow the Given/When/Then pattern
 - Add concise comments to explain the Given, When and Then in natural language
 - Keep tests independent and isolated